itzmeanjan/osm_tile_fetcher/README.md

 # osm_tile_fetcher
 A Dart Implementation of Open Street Map Tile Fetcher.

+This package is ready for download and use, check [here](https://pub.dev/packages/osm_tile_fetcher).

 ## purpose
 This *Dart* package can be used for fetching tiles from Open Street Map Tile Server.
 You can select a certain area on Earth Surface and it fetches only those tiles required to cover that area.